-Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, Plus and Two-Spirit Plus.
-The Plus in each acronym is intended to represent additional diverse sexual and gender identities not otherwise represented.
+Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, and Plus.
+The Plus in the acronym is intended to represent additional diverse sexual and gender identities not otherwise represented.
 We acknowledge that Two Spirit has been adopted as an umbrella term that covers a variety of Indigenous-specific concepts of sexuality and gender that are outside colonial constructs.
 Throughout this document the terminology of 2SLGBTQIA+ will be used in a manner intended to be inclusive of all Indigenous Peoples with diverse sexual and gender identities.
-'2S+' may be utilized throughout this document as a briefer form, still intended to hold up all intersections of sexual and gender identity.